vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Specification Change ] Change the style of the options page to Gutenberg components.
 [ Bug Fix ][ Breadcrumb ] Fix in case of filter search result category & keyword

 = 1.39.1 =